scooterteam00bf/bw-patcher/README.md

 - May void your warranty
 - May violate local laws and regulations
-- Creates serious safety risks by bypassing manufacturer safety features
+- Creates serious safety risks
 - Modified devices may be illegal to operate
 - You assume ALL liability for injuries, accidents, and legal consequences